mesosphere/kudo-spark-operator/kudo-operator/docs/latest/submission.md

       version: 2.4.3
 ```

 Basically, all the Spark application configuration is placed under `spec` section.
-Here you can specify Spark related configuration properties, such as number of executors, number of cores for drivers/executors, amount of memory and the other.
-There is also a `sparkConf` section, where you can place configuration parameters in a form of key-value pairs.
-In the example we override the default `spark.ui.port` with a custom value.
+Here you can specify Spark related configuration properties, such as number of executors, number of cores for drivers/executors, amount of memory, etc. There is also a `sparkConf` section, where you can place configuration parameters in the form of key-value pairs.
+In this example, we override the default `spark.ui.port` with a custom value.

 #### Creating the application